americocunhajr/D-FENSE/README.md

       |── plots: stores PDF files, one for each state, with 4 subplots related to predictions of dengue cases: median prediction, 50%, 80%, 90%, and 95% prediction intervals.
   │
   |_ validation2: material related to validation 2 challenge
       |── matlab: Matlab scripts needed to run (run_batch_v2_predictor_ARp.m) the simulation and generate the CSV and PDF files, related to dengue case predictions for each state.
-CSV files are stored in planilha,s and related plots (in PDF) are stored in plots
+CSV files are stored in planilhas, and related plots (in PDF) are stored in plots
       |── planilhas: stores CSV files, one for each state, with predictions of dengue cases
       |── plots: stores PDF files, one for each state, with 4 subplots related to predictions of dengue cases: median prediction, 50%, 80%, 90%, and 95% prediction intervals.
   │
   |── validation3: material related to validation 3 challenge
       |── matlab: Matlab scripts needed to run (run_batch_v3_predictor_ARp.m) the simulation and generate the CSV and PDF files, related to dengue case predictions for each state.
-CSV files are stored in planilha,s and related plots (in PDF) are stored in plots
+CSV files are stored in planilhas, and related plots (in PDF) are stored in plots
       |── planilhas: stores CSV files, one for each state, with predictions of dengue cases
       |── plots: stores PDF files, one for each state, with 4 subplots related to predictions of dengue cases: median prediction, 50%, 80%, 90%, and 95% prediction intervals.
 ```